 Corns & Calluses

-What Causes Corns and Calluses?
+What Causes Corns and Calluses

-Footwear modifications may be needed and advised.
+Following removal of the corn, footwear modifications may be needed and advised.